Ganymede-Bio/website-docusaurus/docs/nodes/App/AirtableExport.md

 ---

 ### Node Operator
-Reads 1 table from Ganymede data lake and uploads to Airtable.
+Reads table(s) from Ganymede data lake and uploads to Airtable.

 ### Node Attributes